pshempel/ansible-role-proxmox-vm-from-template/README.md

         vm_tags: "debian12,webserver,cloud-init"  # Tag to apply to the vm after cloneing
         vmid: 150                                 # Specify VMID directly if you don't want proxmox to use the next vmid, will be skipped if exists
 ```
+## TODO
+  - Support for additional Cloud-init support will be added; this will require ssh configuration.
+  - Verify all required configurations are correct types.

 ## License:
  License GPL-2.0-or-later